lorenzwalthert/teamtools/README.md

 # teamtools

-The goal of teamtools is to facilitate team work and content organisation if the following directory structure is present:
+The goal of teamtools is to facilitate team work and content organisation given a specific directory structure is present.

 ``` bash
 team